UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You can find all ODS and connection agreements at <https://crm.digital.nhs.uk/hscnconnectionagreementsearch/>.

-### UKCloud are not on NHS Digital's CN-SP list - can you provide HSCN?
+### UKCloud are not on NHS Digital's CN-SP list.
+Can you provide HSCN?

-We don't appear on the NHS Digital list of HSCN Consumer Network Service Providers (CN-SPs) as UKCloud are not a connectivity service provider in the same way as BT, Vodafone, Redcentric etc. as we cannot provide 'cables in the ground' for consumers of HSCN.
-We are a Cloud Service Provider (CSP) which means we can allow customers to - share - our HSCN link as long as they have an ODS code, a valid DSP Toolkit, signed up to the terms in the HSCN Connection Agreement, and are consuming one of our 'value add' services such as our VMware or Openstack IaaS or our Virtual Desktop services.
-More information about this can be provided on request.
+UKCloud doesn't appear on the NHS Digital list of HSCN Consumer Network Service Providers (CN-SPs) as we are not a connectivity service provider in the same way as BT, Vodafone, Redcentric are, as we cannot provide 'cables in the ground' for consumers of HSCN.
+We are a Cloud Service Provider (CSP), which means we can allow customers to _share_ our HSCN link as long as they have an ODS code, a valid DSP Toolkit, are signed up to the terms in the HSCN Connection Agreement and are consuming one of our value-add services, such as our VMware or OpenStack IaaS or our Virtual Desktop services.
+We can provide more information about this on request.

 ## Service